mkhoshbin/agboola/README.md

 agboola
 =======

-This document is a collaborative effort to expand and improve upon the notes of Simon Rubinstein–Salzedo for Agboola's Math 220 notes at UCSB.
+This document is a collaborative effort to expand and improve upon the notes of Simon Rubinstein–Salzedo for Agboola's Math 220 class at UCSB.

 To compile, just check out the repo/download and then run your preferred LaTeX frontend/pdflatex.